 Foods That Reduce Breast Milk Supply

 If you intend to increase your milk supply, then there are some foods that you may avoid since they are considered antilactogenic, that is, they may reduce breast milk supply.
-Some of the common foods believed to reduce breast milk are sage, parsley, peppermint, and chasteberry (41).
-Some antilactogenic beverages include alcohol and caffeinated beverages.
+Sage, parsley, peppermint, and chasteberry are some common foods believed to reduce breast milk (41), and the common antilactogenic beverages include alcohol and caffeinated drinks.
+Consuming them in moderation or avoiding them can help ensure a steady milk supply.
+Alcohol can lead to decreased milk letdown, while caffeine may cause irritability in infants.

 There is no conclusive evidence to prove that these food items are antilactogenic.
 The effects could vary in each mother, and you may have to proceed based on your observation of the baby’s feeding pattern.
 If you sense your baby is getting insufficient milk due to your consumption of a food item, stop eating it.
 If the breast milk supply continues to be low, speak to a lactation consultant.